dwprivate/monaco/README.md

 The editor can be embedded on web pages and offers similar functionality to the [VSCode Cucumber Extension](https://marketplace.visualstudio.com/items?itemName=CucumberOpen.cucumber-official)

-The library ships with support for React as well as vanilla JavaScript.
+The library ships with support for React** as well as vanilla JavaScript.
 See the [try](./try) source code for details.
+** React support is no longer supported on this branch

 [Live demo](https://cucumber.github.io/monaco/).